RandomNoobster/IT1901-Chore-Manager/DEVELOPER_GUIDE.md

 # Developer guide

-This document is intended to provide information about the project structure, best practices and other useful information for contributors.
+This document is intended to provide information about the project structure, best practices and other useful information for developers.

 ## Prerequisites